ryenski/heneise.com/index.md

 ## 👋Hi, my name is Ryan Heneise.

 I'm an entrepreneur and senior full-stack software engineer and Shape Up project manager.
 I love making things, especially on the web.
-With over seventeen years experience, I've been involved in all aspects of the product delivery cycle.
+With over twenty years experience developing web applications, I've been involved in all aspects of the product delivery cycle.

 A few of the companies that I've had the pleasure of working with: